fedi-e2ee/public-key-directory-specification/Specification.md

 If there is no data for a given `:actor_id`, this will return an HTTP 404 error.
 This can happen if an Actor ID is not known to this Public Key Directory or if a _Right To Be Forgotten_ takedown occurred.

-An HTTP 200 OK request will contain the following response fields:
+An HTTP 200 OK response will contain the following response fields:

 | Response Field | Type   | Remarks                                             |
 |----------------|--------|-----------------------------------------------------|